xoolive/traffic/docs/tutorial/go_around.rst

         alt.Color("count()", title="Number of go-arounds"),
     ).properties(height=100).configure_legend(orient="bottom")

-A small number of aircraft performing several go arounds before landing.
+A few aircraft perform several go-arounds before landing.
 All attempts are not necessarily on the same runway, as exemplified below:

 .. jupyter-execute::